 With the recent reformulation of the GSOE vision, mission, and guiding principles, the annual funds available through the Center for Innovative Learning (approximately $10,000 per year) will be targeted to advance these ideas.
-The two areas of funding include:
+The two areas of funding included for 2021-22 are:

-- The application for the projects will include an overview, how it contributes to the GSOE, target audience, logistics, expected attendance, and budget plan.
+- The application for the projects should include an overview, how it will contribute to the GSOE, and how it will facilitate your professional development.

 - Small research grants – Grants will be made each year to help faculty create and/or disseminate their research